-In keeping with general practices with boards and committees throughout the corporation the following rules are to be adhered to:
+Where appeals are held virtually, the following rules are to be adhered to:

-- The panel chair should have their camera on during the hearing. - Remaining panel members can have their camera off during the proceedings due to issues with bandwidth; however, when asking questions they should turn their camera on. - The appellant and respondent should have their cameras on when presenting their material or asking questions.
-Outside of this, their cameras can be off. - Panel members should be mindful that cameras will display what is occurring around/behind you if you are not in a closed office or private space, as will the unmuted mic capture any background noise.

-Troubleshooting: if bandwidth becomes an issue during a hearing all cameras can be turned off, except for the individual presenting.
+- Board members should remember to mute their mics and turn off their cameras during breaks and when not speaking. - The Panel Chair should have their camera on during the hearing. - Remaining Panel members can have their cameras off during the proceedings due to issues with bandwidth; however, when asking questions they should turn their camera on. - The Appellant and Respondent should have their cameras on when presenting their material or asking questions.
+Outside of this, their cameras can be off. - Panel members should be mindful that cameras will display what is occurring around/behind them and unmuted mics will capture any background noise. - If bandwidth becomes an issue during a hearing, all cameras can be turned off, except for that of the individual presenting.